2023-10-28

 Biodiversity Links: A nutshell

 In the current state of climate crisis, initiatives such as biodiversity links are important to preserve and rehabilitate the environment as much as possible in a contemporary setting (i.e.: after the damage has been done).
-They essentially allow flora and fauna to remain linked so that ecosystems can retain interconnectivity for its survival.
+They essentially allow flora and fauna to remain linked so that ecosystems can retain the interconnectivity necessary for their survival.
 This allows more moisture to be retained in the environment (which has a cooling and fire-retarding effect), more transformation of carbon dioxide into oxygen, and for the nature’s filters (certain plants, geographical features) to exist where they should, to mitigate pollution[ix].

 Scorched Earth